MewsSystems/gitbook-connector-api/operations/restrictions.md

 Service has restrictions A and B. Restriction A applies to resource category C1 and rate R1.
 Restriction B applies to resource category C1 to all rates.

 If the clear data specified have specified resource category C1 but do not specify any rate, only restriction B is spliced.
-Restriction B remains untouch, even though it is applied to resource category C1 as well.
+Restriction B remains untouched, even though it is applied to resource category C1 as well.

 ### Splicing algorithm